Caption: Ms Jessie Teo connecting with her befriendee Mdm Ong virtually.

 Mdm Ong lives alone and her weak joints causes pain and discomfort when she moves around.
-Before the Covid-19 outbreak, both of them attended the TOUCH Diabetes Peer Support group, where they learnt how to better manage their diabetic conditions.
+Before the Covid-19 outbreak, both of them attended the Diabetes Peer Support group by TOUCH, where they learnt how to better manage their diabetic conditions.
 Recently, Mdm Ong was unwell and called her for help.
 Jessie contacted her son who then brought her to seek medical attention.
-Jessie enjoys sharing self-care tips with Mdm Ong and helps to get her meals when Mdm Ong finds difficulty leaving her apartment.
+Jessie enjoys sharing self-care tips with Mdm Ong and helps to get her meals when Mdm Ong finds it hard to leave her apartment.
 Other neighbours have also stepped up to help Mdm Ong and one arranged to accompany Mdm Ong to the voting station, together with his mother.

 Caption: Resident-turned-volunteer Ms Jessie Teo at [email protected] 433

-Caption: Resident volunteer Mr Steven Goh helping to accompany Mdm Ong to the Polling Station during the recent General Elections.
+Caption: Resident volunteer Mr Steven Goh helping to accompany Mdm Ong to the Polling Station during the 2020 General Elections.

 "I am like a 24-hour Grab service!
 Here in Ang Mo Kio, residents know one another well and they will help one another naturally.
 I could be running errands or helping to fix TV channels.
 We all do what we can.
 Next time, when I am not well, I will be grateful if someone can help me too," said Jessie with a smile.

 Jessie assists other elderly residents too.
 Recently, one elderly resident was not feeling well so she checked-in on her by getting her meals, hang the food at the gate and taking peeks from the corridor window.